nextnormalacademy/apo-curriculum-old/_curriculum/0201-understanding-customers.md

 ## Competence Level 1

-* {LO01-1-1} Participants are able to distinguish between customers and users in their work context
+* {LO01-1-1} Participants are able to distinguish between customers and users
-* {LO01-1-2} Participants are able to describer typical groups of customers and users as personas
+* {LO01-1-2} Participants are able to describe typical groups of customers and users as personas

 ## Competence Level 2